-A worksheet is a compilation of cells where you hold and modify the data.
-A worksheet is a name given to the large grid where you are actually performing your calculations.
+Worksheets in Excel compiles cells where you hold and modify the data.
+A worksheet is a name given to the large grid where you perform your calculations.
 Worksheets are where you store your info, and you typically have more than one worksheet in your workbook.

 By default, when we open the workbook, we get 3 worksheets named “Sheet 1, Sheet 2, and Sheet 3”.

-To go to any of the worksheets, we need to just click on that worksheet by using our left click of the mouse.
+To go to any of the worksheets, we need to just click on that worksheet using our left mouse click.

 As soon as you see the above cursor click your left mouse key, and it will take you to that page, and the view will be of that page only.

-If you want to use a shortcut key for quick navigation between worksheets, then use the below shortcut key.
+If you want to use a shortcut key for quick navigation between worksheets, use the shortcut key below.

-- Ctrl + Page Down: To go to the right side sheets of the active sheet.
+- Ctrl + Page Down: Go to the active sheet’s right side sheets.

-- Ctrl + Page Up: To go to the left side sheets of the active sheet.
+- Ctrl + Page Up: Go to the active sheet’s left side sheets.

 How to Create New Worksheets in Excel?

-If you want to have more worksheets, we can insert new worksheets with just a mouse click.
+If you want more worksheets, we can insert new ones with just a mouse click.
 Click on the “PLUS” icon of the sheet tab to add a new worksheet.

-Also, at the same time, we can change the name of the worksheet to whatever name we wish to give.
+Also, at the same time, we can change the worksheet’s name to whatever name we wish to give.
 For example, we need to change the “Sheet2” name to “Sale Data”, so right-click on the sheet and choose the “Rename” option.

 Now it will highlight the existing sheet name with edit mode.

-Give the name and press Enter key to change the name of the worksheet.
+Give the name and press Enter key to change the worksheet’s name.

-If you are a fan of shortcut keys, use the below shortcut key.
+If you are a shortcut keys fan, use the shortcut key below.

-ALT + O + R will take you to the sheet name edit mode straight away.
+ALT + O + R will immediately take you to the sheet name edit mode.

 Change Worksheets Tab Color

-We can also change the tab color of worksheets right click on the worksheet name and choose “Tab Color”.
+We can also change the tab color of worksheets right click on the worksheet name and choosing “Tab Color”.